cltl-students/Adam_Tucker_Complex_Word_Identification/README.md

-# Masters Thesis
+# An investigation of complex word identification (CWI) systems for English.
 Vrije Universiteit Amsterdam Computational Lexicology and Terminology Lab Department of Language and Communication Faculty of Humanities

-# An investigation of complex word identification (CWI) systems for English.

 # Data
 The dataset used to train these models was collected by Yimam et al., (2018) and is available [here](https://www.inf.uni-hamburg.de/en/inst/ab/lt/resources/data/complex-word-identification-dataset.html).